Cuéntame (Rosario Flores album)

 Cuéntame is the ninth studio album released by Spanish singer Rosario Flores.
+It was released on 17 November 2009.
 The album contains the version of the song "Cuéntame" used as the main theme song of the 11th season of the Spanish television drama series Cuéntame cómo pasó.
-The album was nominated for a Latin Grammy Award for Best Female Pop Vocal Album in 2010.
+It was nominated for a Latin Grammy Award for Best Female Pop Vocal Album in 2010.